Turton F.C.: History

+Colours

+The earliest recorded colours for the club are blue and black jerseys, blue knickers, and blue hose.
+In 1897 the club adopted red and white stripes, described in 1901 as maroon and white stripes, and in 1903 it changed to plain maroon.
+The white shirts had been adopted by 1907 at the latest.

 Ground

 Turton FC play their home games at the Thomason Fold Ground in the village of Edgworth.
 In 2015, the ground underwent major improvements thanks to grants from the FA and other sources.
 Improvements included a new changing facility to accommodate FA regulations for level 7 football.
 The club's colours are white and navy blue shirts and navy blue shorts.